How To “Increase Email Open Rates”

 Step 1: Personalise Your Email

-First and foremost, consider adding a personalised tone to your email so that the recipient feels compelled to read the entire subject.
+First things first, you should consider adding a personalised tone to your email, so that the receiver feels an urge to read through the entire subject.
 According to reports, only 5% of companies personalise their emails.

 Actionable Points:

-• Consider the aspects of location and time.
-A client might prefer receiving an email at 8:00 am, while they might respond better to an email received at 4:00 pm.
+• Consider the aspect of location and time.
+A client might prefer receiving an email at 8:00 am, and at times they might respond better to an email received at 4:00 pm.

-• Use behaviour-triggered emails to gauge real-time reactions from your customers.
+• Use behavior-triggered emails to gauge real-time reactions of your consumers.

 • Refrain from sounding too formal.
-Initiate light-hearted conversations with emails like “Hi Karen, how’s life?”
+Drop an email with a “Hi Karen, how’s life?” to initiate light-hearted conversations at times.

 Step 2: Consider Email Authentication

-According to reports, 76% of inboxes worldwide now enforce email authentication.
+According to reports, 76% of inboxes across the globe now enforce email authentication.
 By harnessing the potential of email authentication, you can maximise the chances of getting into your consumer’s inbox.
-Authentication verifies and confirms your existence, thus allowing the company to establish trust, leading to an enhanced email open rate.
+Authentication verifies and confirms your existence, thus, allowing the company to establish trust value, leading to an enhanced email open rate.

 Actionable Points: